zenvdeluca/net_healer/README.md

 # NET HEALER
-###centralizes DDoS Attack Reports from multiple collectors
-###Analyze, classify, notify and mitigate
+###Centralizes DDoS Attack Reports from multiple collectors<br>Analyze, classify, notify and mitigate

-NET HEALER supports FastNetMon and Plixer Scrutinizer DDoS attack reports.
+NET HEALER supports FastNetMon and Plixer Scrutinizer DDoS attack reports.<br>
 It groups them for further algorithms run on taking decisions. i.e: trigger notification or BAN an IP based on pre-configured protocol thresholds. if UDP traffic for IP x.x.x.x is >= 1Gbps, than consider under_attack